 Since we wanted our dataset to follow the FAIR (findable, accessible, interoperable and reusable) principles, we uniquely identified both the concepts and the cultural heritage objects retrieved, and we only used openly licensed content.
 The metadata served by the Search API is under an open license, whereas the content of the cultural heritage objects might be subject to copyright.
 For this pilot we only considered images free of copyright by setting the reusability parameter as open.

 In our case, we wanted to retrieve objects indexed with the different concepts of the vocabulary.
 Instead of using the human readable version of the concepts, we made a query for the concept URI directly by using the skos_concept parameter (one of the search parameters of the API).

 We were interested in keeping track of the objects used to assemble our dataset.
 For each object retrieved we stored relevant information in a CSV file.
-This file is easy to share, and it contains all the necessary information for assembling the dataset.
 The images will eventually need to be downloaded and stored in disk for training the image classification model.

 Find out more

 The image training dataset can now be used for building an image classification model that will output one of the concepts of the vocabulary given an input image.
 We are planning to continue our work by evaluating whether this dataset contains enough information for training an image classification model, and assessing whether the resulting model is suitable for automatic enrichment.
 We will share updates through Europeana Pro news!